ivan-tkatchev/tab/README.md

 `cut String, String -> Arr[String]` -- returns an array of strings, such that the first argument is split using the second argument as a delimiter.
 `cut String, String, Integer -> String` -- calling `cut(a,b,n)` is equivalent to `cut(a,b)[n]`, except much faster.

+`date`
+: Converts a UNIX timestamp to a textual representation of a UTC date.
+Usage:
+`date Int -> String` -- returns a UTC date in the `"%Y-%m-%d"` format.

+`datetime`
+: Converts a UNIX timestamp to a textual representation of a UTC date and time.
+Usage:
+`datetime Int -> String` -- returns a UTC date and time in the `"%Y-%m-%d %H:%M:%S"` format.

 `e`
 : Returns the number *e*.
 Usage: